biodivdev/dwc-analysis/README.md

 ### Risk Analysis

+_I don't feel confident about this yet_

-Perform an automated risk analysis based on IUCN methodology, applying only geospatial distribution data:
+Perform an automated risk analysis loosily based on IUCN methodology, applying only geospatial distribution data:

 Categories: